Lighthouses of Indonesia: Southwestern Papua

 Indonesia is divided into 38 provinces (provinsi) and the provinces are subdivided into county units called regencies (kabupaten).
 The lighthouses on this page are in Indonesian Papua (western New Guinea).
 In 1828 the Dutch extended their claim to the western half of New Guinea, the world's second-largest island, but they established no major settlements until nearly 1900.
 When Indonesia became independent in 1949 Papua was excluded and remained under Dutch control.
 Following strong Indonesian effrots to claim control an agreement in 1962 provided for a transitional period under United Nations administration.
 In 1969 an asembly of elder leaders decided to join Indonesia.
 However an independence movement called the Free Papua Movement (OPM) continues and a varying degree of unrest has persisted to the preent day.

-This page describes lighthouses on the south and west coasts of West Papua Province and Southwest Papua Province.
-These provinces include the oddly-shaped Doberai or Bird's Head (Vogelkop) Peninsula at the northwestern corner of New Guinea.
-Their south coasts face southwest on the Arafura Sea and Seram Sea.
-Lighthouses of the north coasts of both provinces are described on the Western Papua North Coast page.
+This page describes lighthouses on the south coasts of Central Papua Province, West Papua Province, and the South Sorong Regency in Southwest Papua Province.
+These provinces are on the southern side of the narrow western neck of New Guinea, ending in the Bird's Head Peninsula at the northwestern corner of the island.
+Their coasts face south on the Arafura Sea and southwest on the Seram Sea.
+Lighthouses of the north coasts of Central Papua Province and West Papua Province are described on the Northwestern Papua page.
+The Sorong and Raja Ampat Islands pages have additional lighthouses of Southwest Papua Province.

 More than 700 languages are spoken in Indonesia.
 The official national language, Indonesian (Bahasa Indonesia), was standardized from a form of Malay that served as a lingua franca across the archipelago.
 In Indonesian a lighthouse is a mercusuar or a menara suar.
 Tanjung is a cape, ujung is a headland or point of land, bukit is a hill, sungai is a river, kuala or muara is an estuary or river mouth, pulau is an island, karang is a reef, batu is a rock, laut is a sea, selat is a strait, teluk is a bay, pelabuhan is a harbor, and labuhan is a port.
 It's also worth knowing that the word for an island is nusa in Balinese and gili in the Sasak language spoken on Lombok and in western Sumbawa.